Last updated: 2023-08-08

 class and initialized using the keycloak-realm.json

 .
-This allows to perform the OAuth flow before accessing the application and have an authenticated session available for the further requests.
+This allows to perform the OAuth flow or request a fresh token before accessing the application and have an authenticated session available for the further requests.

 See Pricing